JorgeDuranAlcala/spotlist-api-challenge/README.md

 # SpotList API

-potlistAPI is an API that enables you to get and create lists of songs as well as get songs lists from other users and even get a single song from a given user list very easily.
+potlistAPI is an API that enables you to get and create lists of songs as well as get songs lists from other users and even add songs to a given user list very easily.

 ## Installation